List of Home and Away characters introduced in 2022: Kirby Aramoana

 Kirby Aramoana, played by Angelina Thomson, made her first appearance on 4 July 2022.
 The character and casting details were announced on 29 June 2022.
 Kirby is one of four characters who make up the fictional band Lyrik, who have been introduced following the departure of four cast members in 2022.
 Thomson said the actors who make up the band had formed a close bond as they all joined the show together.
 She found that her background in music helped her to portray Kirby.
 Thomson compared her character to the ocean, saying she is "wild, passionate, playful, creative, effervescent and simultaneously calm and loving."
-Kirby is in a "rocky relationship" with fellow band member Bob Forsyth (Rob Mallet).
+Kirby is initially in a "rocky relationship" with fellow band member Bob Forsyth (Rob Mallet).

 After Bob leaves the band, Lyrik find a new lead singer in Theo Poulos (Matt Evans).
 Thomson described the search as "stressful" for Lyrik's remaining members, but said they were "taken aback" when Theo turned up.
 Theo also becomes a love interest for Kirby, after the pair spend the night bonding and writing together.
 Thomson commented: "Kirby and Theo's mutual passion for music is a deep connection."
 After they write a new song, Theo and Kirby celebrate with a hug, which soon leads to them kissing.

+The character departed on 3 July 2025.
+Thomson had been photographed filming her final scenes in January 2025 and she joined a stage production of Guys & Dolls at the Sydney Opera House in March.
+Thomson's co-star Stephanie Panozzo, who plays Kirby's friend and fellow band member Eden Fowler, paid tribute to her following the broadcast of Kirby's exit scenes, writing "Eden and Kirby will forever live in my heart and I truly believe that this friendship transcended on screens because it was [our] love, joy and happiness behind it.
+Love you forever.
+Go shine bright beauty, the world is so damn lucky to witness your magnificence."